 The Bamboo Forest

 My tour, having been delayed, suggested that I find an activity to keep myself occupied in the meantime.
 Being within the Orient, I thought it fitting to visit the bamboo forest that I’d seen on my traveler’s guide.
-The trip to the forest was nothing to reminisce upon, however, at the arrival to the destination I was greeted by the towering stalks as they had been depicted in movies and media.
+The trip to the forest was nothing to reminisce upon, however, upon arrival to the destination I was greeted by the towering stalks as they had been depicted in movies and media.
 I entered under the old, corroded gateway to the forest and was met with a strong surge of wind that made the green towers whisper and whistle.
 The air sent a current of deadened leaves past my feet as I continued down the path laden with stone.

 I had planned to be out only a short time in the bamboo forest but found that my disregard for the passing of time had left me plunged in the night’s darkness.
 The yellow ambient light that shimmered its way between the spaces in the leaves gave way to moonlight and the strong wind rested upon becoming a gentle breeze.
 The particular forest in which I roamed happened to have a series of networking turns and twists which, if not carefully monitored, may leave the visitor lost within its confines.
 I, being that unfortunate soul, was held captive within the darkness of the bamboo.